APLMOOC/APLMOOC/docs/course/ch6/read.md

           1 2 3 5 7 11 13 17 19 23 29 31 37 41 43 47 53 59 61 67 71 73 79 83 89 97
         ```

-        The integers up to 100 excluding multiples of 2 to 49, which are the prime numbers up to 100
+        The integers up to 100 excluding multiples of 2 to 49.
+Apart from 1, these are the prime numbers up to 100.

 ---